chazzox/freshers-hackathon/README.md

 ```bash
 sudo pacman -Sy; sudo pacman -S allegro; ./rts
 ```

 ### Compiling
+**Compile with DEBUG for HD and RELEASE for 4k the resolution of the big tablet.**

 #### Requirements
  - libpng
  - zlib
  - allegro
  - pthread

 #### To compile
 Use cmake or run `comp.sh` which has the commands to setup cmake, compile and run.